cbaumgardner/report_generator/README.md

 that you want in the report and generates a JSON document.

-## Some things to be aware of
+## Some Things To Be Aware Of

-* This application is currently configured to support csv and parquet files.
+* This application is currently configured to support reading .csv and .parquet files.
-* If the files have overlapping columns, the application with extract the file name (excluding extension) and append to the column name to differentiate.
+* If the files have overlapping columns, the application will extract the file name (excluding extension) and append to the column name to differentiate.
-* Instead of pandas, dask dataframes are used in case the files are too large to be kept in memory
+* Instead of pandas, dask dataframes are used in case the files are too large to be kept in memory.

 ## Arguments
   -file1          First file to read.